West Virginia

 III.
 Expungement, sealing & other record relief

 Until June 7, 2019, the only convictions eligible for expungement were youthful misdemeanor first offenses.
 See W. Va Code § 61-11-26 (2018).
-Effective on that date, an amended § 61-11-26 and a new § 61-11-26a dramatically expanded eligibility for expungement to most misdemeanors and some non-violent felonies, including those previously eligible to have felony convictions reduced to misdemeanors pursuant to W.Va.
-Code §§ 61-11B-1 to 61-11B-5, described in Section A. Persons with multiple misdemeanors are eligible but a person may apply for one felony only, including offenses arising from the same transaction or series of transactions” (though the law is not clear whether a second felony conviction is disqualifying).
+Effective on that date, an amended § 61-11-26 and a new § 61-11-26a dramatically expanded eligibility for expungement to most misdemeanors and some non-violent felonies, including those felony convictions that had been made eligible for redesignation as misdemeanors just two years before pursuant to W.Va.
+Code §§ 61-11B, et. seq.
+See SB 152.4.

 W. Va.
 Code § 61-11-26(a): Eligibility for Expungement